The Poisson saturation of coregular submanifolds: Coisotropic embeddings of Dirac manifolds in Poisson manifolds

 The question on the uniqueness of coisotropic embeddings $(X,L)\hookrightarrow (M,\pi)$ is still open.
-In \cite{wade}, one claims (without proof) that uniqueness can be obtained if $L\cap TX$ defines a simple foliation on $X$.
-In \cite{marco} one conjectures that, if $(X,L)$ is embedded coisotropically in two different Poisson manifolds, then these must be neighborhood equivalent around $X$, provided that they are of minimal dimension $\dim X + rk(L\cap TX)$.
+In \cite{wade}, it is claimed (without proof) that uniqueness can be obtained if $L\cap TX$ defines a simple foliation on $X$.
+In \cite{marco} it is conjectured that, if $(X,L)$ is embedded coisotropically in two different Poisson manifolds, then these must be neighborhood equivalent around $X$, provided that they are of minimal dimension $\dim X + rk(L\cap TX)$.
 However, a proof of this uniqueness statement is only given under the additional regularity assumption that the presymplectic leaves of $(X,L)$ have constant dimension \cite[Proposition 9.4]{marco}.

 We now show that this extra assumption can be dropped.
-Using Corollary \ref{coiso}, we prove that the model $\big(U,(pr^{*}L)^{j^{*}\omega_{can}}\big)$ constructed above is minimal, thereby obtaining the uniqueness result in full generality.
+Using Corollary \ref{coiso}, we prove that the model $\big(U,(\mathrm{pr}^{!}L)^{j^{*}\omega_{can}}\big)$ constructed in \cite{marco} is minimal, thereby obtaining the uniqueness result in full generality.
 In the proof below, given an embedding $i:X\hookrightarrow(M,\pi)$, we may assume that it is the inclusion map by identifying $X$ with $i(X)$.

-\begin{prop} Let $(X,L)$ be a Dirac manifold for which $L\cap TX$ has constant rank, and denote by $pr:(L\cap TX)^{*}\rightarrow X$ the bundle projection. \begin{enumerate}[i)] \item Any coisotropic embedding $i:(X,L)\hookrightarrow (M,\pi)$ into a Poisson manifold $(M,\pi)$ factors through the local model $\big(U,(pr^{*}L)^{j^{*}\omega_{can}}\big)$.
+\begin{prop} Let $(X,L)$ be a Dirac manifold for which $L\cap TX$ has constant rank, and denote by $\mathrm{pr}:(L\cap TX)^{*}\rightarrow X$ the bundle projection. \begin{enumerate}[i)] \item Any coisotropic embedding $i:(X,L)\hookrightarrow (M,\pi)$ into a Poisson manifold $(M,\pi)$ factors through the local model $\big(U,(\mathrm{pr}^{!}L)^{j^{*}\omega_{can}}\big)$.
 That is, we have a diagram